mysterious-coding/base_entranced/README.md

 1 = `g_floatingItems` automatically gets set to 1 for Korriban, and automatically gets set to 0 for all other maps

+####`/g_antiCallvoteTakeover`
+0 = normal vote calling for `/map`, `/g_gametype`, `/pug`, `/pub`, and `/kick`/`/clientkick` votes (default JK3)

+1 = calling a vote for `/map`, `/g_gametype`, `/pug`, `/pub`, or `/kick`/`/clientkick` when 6+ players are connected requires at least half of the server to be ingame.
+This prevents calling lame unpopular votes when most of the server is in spec unable to vote no.

+####`/g_antiHothHangarLiftLame`
+0 = normal behavior for Hoth hangar lift (default JK3)

+1 = defense tech uses a 2 second hack to call up the lift.
+Returns to normal behavior after the hangar objective is completed.

+2 = any player on defense is prevented from calling up the lift if any player on offense is nearby ("nearby" is defined as between the boxes in the middle of the hangar and the lift).
+Returns to normal behavior after the hangar objective is completed.

+3 = use both 1 and 2 methods.

 ####`/g_moreTaunts`
 0 = default JK3 behavior for /taunt command